hackdaymanifesto/site/index.markdown

 ### Licensing

-Get clear licensing information from API and dataset providers ahead of time, and communicate those licences clearly to the attendees, remembering that those in the technical community often have strong opinions about open licences for data and code.
+Get clear licensing information from API and dataset providers ahead of time, and communicate those licenses clearly to the attendees, remembering that those in the technical community often have strong opinions about open licenses for data and code.

 ### Longevity